jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Humans use a total of 72 different muscles in speech.
+⚡<!-- FUNFACT --> Fun fact: The average human will shed 40 pounds of skin in a lifetime.

 </div>